-The panel supports one (1) FCB-1000.
 The FCB-1000 provides a remotely-located IP connection into the panel, which may be designated as the IP reporting device versus passing through the on-board internet connection.

 To add and configure the FCB-1000:

 - 1. Select FCB-1000 from the system panel. - 2.
 Click the Add Device button.
 The "Add Device" window displays.